qemu/qemu/docs/system/arm/cpu-features.rst

      CPU Property Dependencies and Constraints").

-  4) If one or more vector lengths have been explicitly enabled and at at least one of the dependency lengths of the maximum enabled length has been explicitly disabled, then an error is generated (see constraint (2) of "SVE CPU Property Dependencies and Constraints").
+  4) If one or more vector lengths have been explicitly enabled and at least one of the dependency lengths of the maximum enabled length has been explicitly disabled, then an error is generated (see constraint (2) of "SVE CPU Property Dependencies and Constraints").